trustyai-explainability/trustyai-llm-demo/README.md

 ## 👩‍🔬 Evaluation Demos 📊
 * [Evaluation Quickstart](./eval-quickstart-demo/README.md): This demo will quickly get you started running an evaluation against a deployed model.
+* [Garak Quickstart](./garak-quickstart-demo/README.md): Run Garak security scans on Kubeflow Pipelines to test LLMs for vulnerabilities.

 ## 💂🏿‍♀️ Guardrail Demos 🛡️